imagej/imagej.github.io/_pages/plugins/snt/metrics.md

 <br>See also: [Path contraction](#path-contraction)

 ##### Branch extension angle XY
-The [extension angle](#extension-angle) of a branch in the XY plane
+The absolute [extension angle](#extension-angle) of a branch in the XY plane

 ##### Branch extension angle XZ
-The [extension angle](#extension-angle) of a branch in the XZ plane
+The absolute [extension angle](#extension-angle) of a branch in the XZ plane

 ##### Branch extension angle ZY
-The [extension angle](#extension-angle) of a branch in the ZY plane
+The absolute [extension angle](#extension-angle) of a branch in the ZY plane

 ##### Branch fractal dimension
 Also known has [Hausdorff dimension](https://en.wikipedia.org/wiki/Hausdorff_dimension).
 Defined as the slope obtained from the log-log plot of _Path distance vs Euclidean distance_, as [implemented by L-measure](http://cng.gmu.edu:8080/Lm/help/index.htm) following the definition of [Marks & Burke (2007)](https://doi.org/10.1002/cne.21418).
 It is only computed for branches defined by at least five nodes.
-L-measure metric[^2] described in: {% include citation doi='10.1002/cne.21418' %}
+L-measure metric[^2] described in:
+{% include citation doi='10.1002/cne.21418' %}

 ##### Branch length
 The _path length_ of a branch (i.e., the sum of all its internode distances)